numenta/nupic-legacy/README.md

  * Open CMake executable.
  * Specify the source folder ($REPOSITORY).
- * Specify the build system folder ($REPOSITORY/build_system), ie where IDE solution will be created.
+ * Specify the build system folder ($REPOSITORY/build_system), i.e. where IDE solution will be created.
  * Click 'Generate'.
- * Choose the IDE that interest you (remember that IDE choice is limited to your OS, ie Visual Studio is available only on CMake for Windows).
+ * Choose the IDE that interest you (remember that IDE choice is limited to your OS, i.e. Visual Studio is available only on CMake for Windows).

 #### Build: